 metaphysics, Wagner created Tristan und Isolde, a work which might be seen as one long flight from consciousness into the unconscious world, finally

 [Brihadâranyaka Upanishad, IV.3, verse 32.

-to escape from the daylight of representation into the darkness and silence of the realm of night, the world as will.
-Tristan finds this dream-world in the
+from the daylight of representation into the darkness and silence of the realm of night, the world as will.
+Tristan finds this dream-world in the unconsciousness

-unconsciousness from which we see him reluctantly awake in the third act of Tristan.
-Kundry finds it in her death-like
+from which we see him reluctantly awake in the third act of Tristan.
+Kundry finds it in her death-like sleep; she crawls

-scream).
-Her hibernation is not quite like that of an animal however; it is more like the winter survival of insects, described by Schopenhauer, who lay their
+hibernation is not quite like that of an animal however; it is more like the winter survival of insects, described by Schopenhauer, who lay their eggs in autumn

 consciousness is a tabula rasa.
 At first she does not remember her previous existences, although, as she reveals in the second act of Parsifal,